 You can also take this opportunity to pass by Casa Kimberly, the place built by Elizabeth Taylor and Richard Burton as their own special romantic getaway in Puerto Vallarta.
 Surrounded by the picturesque view and plenty of other similarly beautiful attractions, it's not hard to see why this area has pushed Puerto Vallarta as a popular romantic spot.

 One thing to keep in mind when visiting Gringo Gulch is to make sure that your accommodations are close enough to make the hike uphill less challenging.
-While there are hotels aplenty in the area, you may be better served by finding a villa or similar accommodations that may be closer to where you want to go.

 Looking for souvenirs to take home?
 Look no further than Isla Rio Cuale, home of the Rio Cuale Flea Market.
 Bursting with locally handcrafted knickknacks and other unique valuables, it'll certainly give you your money's worth when it comes to artisan goods that you can bring home.